mataiodoxion/mataiodoxion.github.io/content/blog/2025-12-10-smashing-morts-server-2.md

 SECRET_KEY = os.environ.get('SECRET_KEY') or 'SECRET_KEY' # secret key for session management
 ```

 If `SECRET_KEY` isn't set (as an env var), then it defaults to the literal string.
 From my previous RCE attack, I demonstrated I could overwrite files.
-Thus, if I wanted to, I could overwrite the `.env` file this forge my own token to put in a backdoor:
+Thus, if I wanted to, I could overwrite the `.env` file with this forge my own token to put in a backdoor:
 ```py
 import jwt